 Residential Real Estate

 Get ahead of the residential real estate market drivers in Hunterdon County, New Jersey with Coldwell Banker Residential Broker sales associate, Joe Peters.
-Joe’s monthly report walks people through the economic and human behaviors that influence local markets.
-You will come away knowing what is happening and why and be better informed to make home buying and selling decisions.
+Joe’s monthly report walks people through the economic conditions and trends that influence our local markets.
+You will come away knowing what is happening and more importantly, why it is happening.
+As a result, you will be better informed to make home buying and selling decisions.

-Based on the last full month’s contract sales, statistics show a supply of approximately six months.
+Based on the last full month’s contract sales, statistics show a supply of approximately three months.
 Normal market conditions average four to six months in Hunterdon County.
-Units going under contract averaged 72 days on the market.
-149 properties went “under contract” in September, down from 173 in the prior month.
-Newly listed properties in the same period totaled 212.
+Units going under contract averaged 81 days on the market.
+189 properties went “under contract” in February, up from 136 in the prior month.
+Newly listed properties in the same period totaled 210.